M9S Guide: Initial Strategy and Mechanics

 The final phase introduces larger AoEs and intensified punk stomp and hardcore attacks.
 Tanks must lure these attacks towards markers, providing space for other roles.
 A sequence of Sanguin scratches and another insatiable thirst necessitates agile dodging and robust mitigation strategies.

 When the boss reaches its final ether stack threshold, the raid faces one last challenge: finale fatal.
 All resources must be directed to eliminate the boss before this cast concludes, or risk a complete wipe.
-Successful execution of tactics across these final stages ensures victory in the encounter.
+For official patch notes and raid unlock information, the Final Fantasy XIV Lodestone is the authoritative publisher reference.